 For wind, we use utility-scale natural gas as the counterfactual since in 2021 it was the main source of new capacity to the grid coming from fossil fuels.
 The natural gas LCOE in 2020 is \$0.05/kWh and the wind one is \$0.033.
-The resource cost is simply the difference between these two LCOEs, which is -\$0.0167.
+The resource cost without any learning-by-doing effects is simply the difference between these two LCOEs, which is -\$0.0167.